imranzunzani/liquibase-gha-demo/README.md

 ### Contains:
 - Workflow for applying changes to DB (PostgreSQL)
 - Workflow for rolling back everyting applied after the mentioned tag
-- `.sql` files for applying changes and `.xml` for tags used for rollbacks
+- `.sql` files for applying changes and `.yaml` for tags used for rollbacks
 - root-changelog.yaml is the root changelog entry point

 ### Objective: